 Lumpinee Thai Boxing Stadium

 Having been to the old Lumpinee Stadium a few years ago, we wanted to check out the brand new stadium.
-Word of warning, it is located quite far from the center in the direction of the old Don Muang Airport.
+The New Lumpini Boxing Stadium is located a 30 min drive from downtown Bangkok in the direction of the Don Muang Airport.

 There are currently no Skytrain or MRT stations in this area.
 The closest MRT station is Pahonypthin MRT about 9km away.
-So your best bet is to either take a taxi directly from the city center or save some money by taking the MRT to Pahonypthin and a taxi from there.
+So your best bet is to either take a taxi or Grab Car directly from the city center or save some money by taking the MRT to Pahonypthin and a taxi from there.
+Or you can opt for a local bus.

-On arriving you will be met by eager ticket scouts that will try very, very hard to sell you the most expensive 2000THB VIP tickets.
+On arriving you will be met by eager ticket scouts that will try very, very hard to sell you the best and most comfortable VIP tickets.
 There are three ticket classes – VIP, second and third class.
-The VIP ticket will get you a ringside seat and is almost exclusively bought by tourists.
-The second and third class tickets are a little further away, but with their higher vantage point they still offer an excellent view of the ring.
-You also get to experience the fight along with the real fans.
+The VIP ticket will get you a ringside seat.
+The second and third-class tickets are a little further away from the ring.
+I recommend that you buy tickets to New Lumphini Stadium here in advance.

 Do not be fooled by claims that only the VIP section is air-conditioned.
 The entire arena is air-conditioned to the point of being almost too cool.
-It’s actually a good idea to bring a sweater.
+It’s actually a good idea to bring a sweater or jacket.

 The first fights usually start at about 6:00 p.m, with the main fights later in the evening.
 Before each fight, the fighters make their way to the ring wearing the traditional Mongkon headband.
 The Monkton is a sacred headband given to the fighter by their trainer once he feels they have distinguished themselves.
 They are usually made of rope, thread, and silk material that are woven together, and it is common practice to have them blessed by monks.